Andrea helps people design their homes and gardens. She likes to use Western Astrology and the Chinese Zodiac to help build templates.

 The third type is the taju-roji.
 It has an outer garden, a middle garden, and an inner garden.
 The addition of the middle garden is to further help people to transition from the outer world and prepare themselves to enter the tea house.
 The tea house is considered a sanctuary.

 Cha-niwa refers to gardens created around a tea house.
-There is no official aesthetic guidelines for these gardens.
+There are no official aesthetic guidelines for these gardens.
 Roji-niwa, however, is a term used for formal gardens, and it applies to niju-roji and taju-roji.

 - Tea gardens are generally small, simple, and have a subdued color palette.